Steel recyclability means it supports sustainability – but good practice in its usage is vital too:

 While steel’s recyclability has made it a good choice for sustainable construction, its ability to be repurposed or reused is an attribute not to be overlooked.

 Just as real progress has been made in design for manufacture, we must now make progress on design for end-of-life, whether that’s through reusing resources or remodelling buildings.
-If the whole lifecycle assessment of materials is considered alongside the lifecycle of a building, they can be designed and erected with their ability to be dismantled and repurposed in mind.
+If the whole lifecycle assessment of materials is considered alongside the lifecycle of a building, structures can be designed and erected with their ability to be dismantled with repurposing in mind.